cannatag/ldap3/docs/manual/source/tutorial_abstraction_reader.rst

 Search scope
 ------------
-By default the Reader searchs the whole sub tree starting from the specified base.
+By default the Reader searches the whole sub tree starting from the specified base.
 If you want to search entries only in the base, you can pass the
 ``sub_tree=False`` parameter in the Reader definition.
 You can also override the default scope with the ``search_level()``, ``search_object()`` and
 ``search_subtree()`` methods of the Reader object::

     >>> r.search_level()  # search only at the 'dc=demo1,dc=freeipa,dc=org' context
-    >>> print(len(r))
-    8
+    >>> print(len(r))  # the admin entry in in the cn=users,cn=account container, so no entry is found 0
     >>> r.search_subtree()  # search walking down from the 'dc=demo1,dc=freeipa,dc=org' context
     >>> print(len(r))
-    20
+    1